cansik/smooth-servo/README.md

 # SmoothServo
-An arduino library for smooth servo motion control.
+The idea was to build an arduino library for smooth servo motion control.
+Currently only the proof of concept in processing has been implemented.

 ## Idea
 The idea behind SmoothServo is, to create a library which controls the motion of a servo.
 Every motion should be start and and with an easing to avoid inertial force.